Teaching

 - DMA student won the Union League Civic & Arts Foundation Classical Music Scholarship Competition

-- MM student won second prize at Louisiana International Competition
+- MM student won second prize at the Louisiana International Competition

 - MM students won first and third prizes in the Dallas International Competition